 Two important resources on discrete mathematics for teachers at all

-levels are the 1991 NCTM Yearbook Discrete Mathematics Across the
+grade levels are the 1991 NCTM Yearbook, Discrete Mathematics

-Curriculum K-12 and the 1997 DIMACS Volume Discrete Mathematics
+Across the Curriculum K-12 and the DIMACS Volume, Discrete

-in the Schools: Making An Impact.
-Another important
+Mathematics in the Schools: Making an Impact edited

 Indicators and Activities